DuoStream/Duo/README.md

 However, the Windows feature API necessitates several minutes and a subsequent system reboot to seamlessly transition from the older IddCx 1.9 to the newer IddCx 1.10 interface.

 Until this transition is completed, all instances with HDR capability will revert to SDR, using the older IddCx 1.9 interface, to maintain functionality.

+## Occasional HDR stream decoding issues on Steam Deck OLED
+Moonlight sometimes has issues decoding HDR-enabled streams on the Steam Deck OLED, which will result in a black screen.

+Should you run into this issue, reboot your Steam Deck OLED, and everything should be back in working order once again.

 ## Microsoft accounts not working right
 Microsoft accounts appear as local accounts to most Windows operating system components but fail to authenticate via Network Level Authentication.